U.S. urges Myanmar to make "genuine" reforms

 "I consider this a highly productive visit," Mitchell told reporters at Yangon's main airport at the end of a six-day trip to the army-dominated, reclusive former British colony also known as Burma.

-He met a range of officials in the capital Naypyitaw, including cabinet members of the nearly year-old parliament and with opposition politicians led by Suu Kyi, but he did not meet President Thein Sein.
+Mitchell met a range of officials in the capital, Naypyitaw, including Cabinet members of the nearly year-old parliament and opposition politicians led by Suu Kyi, but he did not meet President Thein Sein.

+U.S. Assistant Secretary of State Kurt Campbell will meet Myanmar's foreign minister in New York next week during the U.N.
+General Assembly, a senior U.S. official told reporters as Secretary of State Hillary Clinton flew to San Francisco.

+"There are clear ... winds of change blowing through Burma," said the official, who spoke on condition of anonymity.
+"We are trying to get a sense of how strong those winds are and whether it is possible to substantially improve our relationship."

 "Progress on these issues will be essential to progress in the bilateral relationship," he said.
 "If the government takes genuine and concrete action, the United States will respond in kind."